BackofenLab/Cherri/docs/_sources/docs/usage.md.txt

 ChiRA RRI output files are needed as input for CheRRI **train** mode. `--RRI_path` (`-i1`) demands the path to the the ChiRA interaction summary files, and `--list_of_replicates` (`-r`) demands the ChiRA interaction summary file names of the replicates used by CheRRI inside the `-i1` folder.

 ### Build RRI interactome file as input for CheRRI
-You can add your own interaction data in a tabular of csv format.
+You can add your own interaction data in a tabular CSV format.
 Please follow the specific guides given below to build the table.
 You would need to provide the position information on an interaction using the following header line:
 ```
 ['chrom_1st','start_1st','end_1st','strand_1st','chrom_2end','start_2end','end_2end','strand_2end']
 ```

-If you want to add the result of an interaction you should set all interaction position by using the following header names: predicted interaction positions:
+If you want to add the result of an interaction you should set all interaction positions by using the following header names: predicted interaction positions:
 ```
 'chrom_seq_1st_site', 'start_seq_1st_site','stop_seq_1st_site','strand_seq_1st_site','chrom_seq_2end_site', 'start_seq_2end_site', 'stop_seq_2end_site','strand_seq_2end_site'
 ```
-This information of the interaction need to be complete or not provided at all.
+The information of the interaction need to be complete or not provided at all.
 If they are not provided the RRI position information from above are used as score for finding overlaps between replicates.

 If you have a score for the interactions you can also provide it in the following columns:
 ```